 The College continues to operate on a fiscally sound basis and is conservative in planning and budgeting.
 The current financial position is stable, and current appropriations and tuition revenues are adequate to fund the operations for the following year.
-The College has projected and budgeted a 10 percent increase in enrollment for 20221-23, planning that enrollment will increase due to the recent reengagement, free tuition initiative that is implemented beginning Fall 2021.
+The College has projected and budgeted for flat enrollment for 2023-24.
+The college is continuing to offer free tuition for any student that qualifies with the "Live to Chase Initiative" that is implemented beginning Fall 2023.